GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ***
 ## **WIREFRAMES.**
 For the three main pages the wireframe preliminary layout design can be seen below.
-This was done using [Balsamiq](https://balsamiq.com/):
+This were created using the wireframe tool [Balsamiq](https://balsamiq.com/):

 - ### **Home**
 ![WebLife](/assets/images/WL_Home.png)